sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 ### Solution Statement

 We are dealing with time series data.
 Also we fundamentally have a regression problem.
 This is not a classification problem.
 We have to predict an actual adjusted stock price; not whether the stock goes up or down.
-We have to predict seven outputs instead of one that I have been accustommed to do.
+We have to predict the next day's closing stock price.
 So let us take an example.
 Say we need to predict the following trading day's closing stock price.
 We will have various inputs that are available to use such as trading volume, opening price, high price, low price.
 With this we can use regression techniques to predict the following day's closing stock price.
 Now, we have already setup our data to know the following day's closing stock price.
 Thus we will have both actual closing stock price and predicted stock price based on our model.
 With this we can gauge how well our model is behaving.
 It is intended that the model will predict stock price withing a +- 5% range.

 ### Benchmark Model